bitquery/streaming-data-platform-docs/docs/evm/dextrades.md

 DEXTrades api gives trading-related data from different DEXs such as Uniswap, Pancakeswap, 0x, etc.

 API provides historical and real-time trades and pricing information for tokens.

-The API allows different filters to query the Smart contract calls details from different dimensions, such as from different DEXs, protocols, tokens, trades, pools, etc.
+The API allows different filters to query the Smart contract calls details from different dimensions, such as from different DEXs, protocols, tokens, trades, pools, etc. You can find more examples [here](/docs/examples/dextrades)

-Let's see an example.
+Here's a sample query to get started.

 ```graphql
 {